-What about Tier 1 entrepreneur interview call?
+Tier 1 entrepreneur interview call

 An immigration officer can call the Tier 1 entrepreneur applicant for an interview.
 Therefore, it is mandatory to attend the interview.
 However, if an applicant is not able to attend the interview then in terms of paragraph 245DB (n) needs to provide a reasonable explanation.

 Conditions of leave to remain in the UK

 Paragraph 245DC of the Immigration Rules explains that if the initial application for Tier 1 Entrepreneur is successful then a visa for a duration of three (3) years and four (4) months is issued to the applicant.
 Here it is important to add that in term with Paragraph 245D an applicant has been granted Tier 1 Entrepreneur Visa for establishing, joining or taking over one or more than one business in the UK, therefore, the applicant is not entitled to Public Funds and the employment is limited to own business.
 Moreover, the applicant is required to register with the police in accordance with Paragraph 326 of the Immigration Rules.
 A Tier 1 Entrepreneur Migrant can undertake studies in the UK in terms of Part 15 of the Immigration Rules.